 Every improvement you make to your own version of the flywheel business model will help accelerate your growth cycle and help you achieve your key business objectives for the year.
 Here are a few ways you can apply the principles of the Amazon flywheel concept to your own brands:

+The most effective flywheels are not driven by isolated tactics, but by systems that continuously reinforce one another.
 While fueling the Amazon flywheel model to the point that it moves entirely on its own is not an overnight process, it is one that should be carefully examined based on what you know works for your business, your unique performance indicators, and strategic objectives.
 Each optimization you make to improve your business can influence your flywheel, so it remains your responsibility to regularly find new avenues to keep the flywheel in motion.